Shockwave

 How Many Treatments Will I Need?

-Following your initial consultation, a course of shockwave therapy will generally involve a series of four to six treatment sessions at weekly intervals.
+Following your initial consultation, a course of shockwave therapy will generally involve a series of between three and six treatment sessions at weekly intervals.
 The number of treatments required will vary according to the type of injury you have, how long you have been suffering with it and which form of shockwave treatment (Radial, Focussed or combined) is advised.

 Occasionally a second course of treatment (usually a further two to four sessions) may be required however the vast majority of cases are resolved with single course of treatment.